gsemet/dopplerr/README.md

 Descriptors are ISO-639-3 names of the language.
 See the [official Babelfish table](https://github.com/Diaoul/babelfish/blob/f403000dd63092cfaaae80be9f309fd85c7f20c9/babelfish/data/iso-639-3.tab) to find your prefered languages.

-### Local installation:
+## Pipy Installation

 Create a dedicated virtual environment and install it properly with the following commands:

-    $ sudo ./bootstrap-system.sh
-    $ make install-local

-This will install dopplerr in a local virtual environment will all its dependencies without messing with your system's Python environment.

-### Installing in your system
+    $ pip install dopplerr

-Do NOT install a Python application in your system.
+Note: Do NOT install a Python application directly in your system.
 Always use a Virtualenv.
-Or let it be handled by your distribution's maintainer.
+Or let it be handled by your distribution's maintainer (use `apt` / `yum` / ...)

-This method is used when building the docker image (and the travis build):

-    $ sudo ./bootstrap-system.sh
-    $ sudo make install-system

-### Radarr/Sonarr Configuration
+# Radarr/Sonarr Configuration

 Go in Settings to configure a "Connect" WebHook: